Gigabyte5671/Speaker-Controller/README.md

 # Speaker Controller
-Automatically turns my desk speakers on/off when I change the audio output in Windows.
+**Automatically turns my desk speakers on/off when I change the audio output in Windows.**

+Well, that's what I'm using this project for anyway.
+Although, it's essentially just a smart power bar - you can use it to switch any household appliance on/off.

 > [!WARNING]
 > This project deals with dangerous mains voltages.
 Do not attempt to replicate this project unless you are experienced with the hazards involved and are using the appropriate safety equipment.